fprime-community/fprime-tutorial-math-component/docs/writing-unit-tests-7.md

 // In: Tester.cpp
 #define CMD_SEQ 42
 ```
+## Write a Throttle Test

-Then add the following function to the "Tests" section of `Tester.cpp`:
+Add the following function to the "Tests" section of `Tester.cpp`:

 ```c++
 // In: Tester.cpp